 You are not allowed to prefer one creditor above the others after you have made the decision to sequestrate.

-It’s advisable to keep on paying your utility bill, otherwise they will cut off you water and lights.
+It’s advisable to keep on paying your utility bill, otherwise, they will cut off your water and lights.

 Yes.
 Only the Magistrate can excuse you from appearing in Court.
-In practise however Magistrates has an arrangement between attorneys by which you can be excused from Court.
+In practice, however, Magistrates has an arrangement between attorneys by which you can be excused from Court.
 We will deal with these negotiations with the opposing attorney on your behalf.

 The Trustee is not interested to be involved in your life.
 He has a job to do and that job is to realise the assets which fall in your insolvent estate, where after a dividend is distributed amongst creditors.
 Before the dividend can be distributed amongst creditors the Master of the High Court must approve the distribution.

 My relationship with the Trustee?

 My advice is that you must give your trustee your full co-operation.
 The trustee is in a position of trust regarding his relationship to the Master of the High Court and he is furthermore in a fiduciary position regarding the creditors.
 If you give your full co-operation to the trustee there is no reason whatsoever for the trustee to become your adversary.

 You are essentially obliged to do the following:

 Trustee Meeting- Attend a meeting with your trustee (which we will set up).
 We will be present at this meeting to assist you – we don’t know of any other attorney firm that represents their clients when meeting their Trustee.